tkeskita/unstructured_grids/docs/ug.rst

 *Dissolve Edges* merges selected vertices which are connected by edges in pairwise manner.
 TODO: Experimental, needs to be improved.

+*Shrink Boundary* moves vertices of selected faces "inwards" towards vertex normal direction by a distance specified in *Shrinking Distance*.
+TODO: Experimental feature, needs to be improved.

 Zones
 -----